taicheeze/coag_model/README.md

 These files are ready to be used if:

 1. All stoichiometry coefficients are 1.
 2. You want the entire bottom surface to be the injury site.
+(You may need to adjust the settings file to account for this)
 3. All reactions are mass action.

+..* Once they are ready to be used, copy these files and overwrite the files already in the main directory.
+You may adjust the settings or you can just run the model at this point.

 ### Adjusting the Stoichiometry Matrix
 If you have a reaction in which there is a non-1 coefficient in the stoichiometry matrix, you must open the appropriate header file (if it's a volume reaction, open VolumeReactions.h, if it's a surface reaction, open SurfaceReactions.h), find where the stoichiometry is defined, it should be after the line "PetscInt  volume_stoichiometry[NUMBER_OF_SPECIES_IN_VOLUME][NUMBER_OF_REACTIONS_IN_VOLUME]"